ejwessel/raspnode_config/README.md

 Most of the parameters are pretty straight forward, but I want to point out one in particular, `--smtp`.
 Adding this flag will configure 'monit'(process manager on the node) to monitor processes in addition to sending alerts.

 In order to setup smtp on the node you'll need a few things before you can enable it.
+- The address where your alerts will go
 - SMTP Server
 - SMTP Username
 - SMTP Password